How I Quit Smoking: The Story of a Heavy Smoker

-Throughout the second seven year stage of my smoking life, I was a moderate smoker puffing on about one and one-half packs a day.
-At this stage I started to need cigarettes while I was working.
-During most of this time, I was living and teaching English on Taiwan.
+Throughout the second seven-year stage of my smoking life, I was a moderate smoker puffing on about one and one-half packs a day.
+At this stage, I started to need cigarettes while I was working.
+During most of this time, I was living and teaching English in Taiwan.
 Vividly do I remember smoking and allowing my students to smoke during class.

 3. Heavy Smoker

 From about 1981-1993 I was a heavy smoker needing one and one-half to two packs of cigarettes per day.
 I remember smoking the most during work when I was under pressure to think and complete work assignments.
 At times I would even chain smoke.
 Smoking in the workplace environment stopped about 1988 when the federal government decreed that smokers could no longer light up in the presence of non-smokers.
 It didn't matter to us smokers because we would first go to designated smoking rooms and then outside for frequent smoke breaks.

 During the last two years I smoked, I was a light to a moderate smoker.
 At this time I was recently divorced, and my new girlfriend was putting a lot of pressure on me to quit smoking.
 For that reason, I stopped lighting up inside the house.
 Most of the time I only smoked when I wasn't in her presence.